 As industries continue to embrace automation and digitization, the need for efficient and reliable communication networks becomes increasingly vital.
-PROFINET, an industrial standard running primarily on Ethernet, has emerged as a leading solution for real-time data exchange in industrial applications.
+The PROFINET Protocol, an industrial standard running primarily on Ethernet, has emerged as a leading solution for real-time data exchange in industrial applications.
 It is an open standard specified by Profibus International, the organization behind the hugely successful fieldbus protocol – Profibus.
-It is standardized as IEC 61158 and IEC 61784, with different levels of real time behavior that can run on from basic Ethernet network to the time sensitive networks with dedicated bandwidth.
-At the application level, it offers different profiles that can be used for different applications/industries.
+The PROFINET Protocol is standardized as IEC 61158 and IEC 61784, with different levels of real-time behavior that can run on anything from a basic Ethernet network to time-sensitive networks with dedicated bandwidth.
+As a real-time industrial Ethernet solution, PROFINET Protocol offers different application-level profiles suited to different industries and use cases.

-Being a very wide topic, we will cover PROFINET at a high level with an overview of the following topics, leaving the details for later articles.
+Being a very wide topic, we will cover the PROFINET Protocol at a high level with an overview of the following topics, leaving the details for later articles.

-• Various communication types in PROFINET – Standard, RT, IRT and TSN
+• Various communication types in PROFINET Protocol – Standard, RT, IRT and TSN

 • Different data transfer types supported – Cyclic, Acyclic, diagnostics